Caveat Emptor: Buyer (parent, teacher or school) Beware!

 ”A computer programme designed to improve pupils’ literacy through teaching phonics via “rhyme analogy”, based on Goswami’s rhythm and rhyme theory. ”The trial found no evidence that GraphoGame Rime improves pupils’ reading or spelling test scores when compared to business-as-usual.”

-Notes on three ‘phonics-lite’ intervention programmes with some characteristics in common + four cautions:
+Notes on three ‘phonics-lite’ intervention programmes with some characteristics in common + three cautions:

 http://optima-reading-production.azurewebsites.net/

-– Only so-called real books are used for word reading practice- see Solity & Vousden’s paper + caution 1.
+– Only so-called real books (uncontrolled spellings) are used for reading practice from the beginning of instruction: Optima Reading ”explicitly rejects the use of phonically regular reading schemes in favour of real books.” – see Solity & Vousden’s paper + caution 1.

-– 100 high frequency words (HFWs) to be “taught as whole words with no reference to any phonemes within the words” (Shapiro and Solity, 2008) – see caution 2.
+– 100 high frequency words (HFWs) are “taught as whole words with no reference to any phonemes within the words” (Shapiro and Solity, 2008) – see caution 2.

-”Optima Reading not validated by DfE as an SSP prog.
-It teaches reading through a range of strategies (including SSP) from the very beginning.
+”Optima Reading [is] not validated by DfE as an SSP prog.
+It teaches reading through a range of strategies (including SSP)* from the very beginning.
 Doesn’t define itself as an SSP prog or ‘promote phonics only to reading unknown words before comprehension strategies’.’’
 (J. Solity.
-Twitter)
+Twitter/X)

 https://www.cambridge.org/core/journals/educational-and-developmental-psychologist/article/instructional-psychology-and-teaching-reading-ending-the-reading-wars/DD8628D6048BF5FAD0AD628CC9517677